-Partner in EnTIRE (Mapping Normative Frameworks for EThics and Integrity of REsearch).
-The aim of this proposal is to create a platform that makes the normative framework governing Research Ethics and Research Integrity (RE+RI) easily accessible, supports application in research and evaluation, and involves all stakeholders in a participatory way, thus achieving sustainability.
+The aim of the EnTIRE project is to create a platform that makes the normative framework governing Research Ethics and Research Integrity (RE+RI) easily accessible, supports application in research and evaluation, and involves all stakeholders in a participatory way, thus achieving sustainability.
 The platform will foster uptake of ethical standards and responsible conduct of research, and ultimately support research excellence and strengthen society’s confidence in research and its findings (Horizon 2020 Call: H2020-SwafS-2016-17 (Science with and for Society), Topic: SwafS-16-2016).

 Duration: 2017 - 2022

-Partner in “Yenepoya University-Fogarty International Center Research Ethics Master’s Program for India”.
-The aims are to strengthen research ethics capacity in India by developing an in-depth and comprehensive research ethics education program to address the ethical dilemmas in health care, research and public health policies, which are exacerbated in resource-constrained health systems.
+The aim of the “Yenepoya University-Fogarty International Center Research Ethics Master’s Program for India” is to strengthen research ethics capacity in India.
+This project develops an in-depth and comprehensive research ethics education program to address the ethical dilemmas in health care, research and public health policies, which are exacerbated in resource-constrained health systems.
 The objectives of this program build on the existing suite of teaching programs and activities of the Centre for Ethics (CFE) at Yenepoya University by offering a Master’s in Research Ethics.
 The Master’s curriculum is comprehensive, incorporating knowledge of ethical principles, processes, and policies related to local and international settings.
 The curriculum enhances the practical skills in research methods, ethics education, ethical review, transformational leadership, consultation and encourages and maintains the involvement in teaching, of national and international experts in bioethics and research ethics through didactic and practicum.
 The program facilitates transfer of skills in research ethics using mentorship model and creates a national pool of leaders.
 This is achieved through ethics-related teaching, research and practicum, encouraging publication through responsible research conduct in the participants (Fogarty International Center, National Institutes of Health, USA).

 Duration: 2016 - 2019

-CANVAS will: 1.
+The CANVAS project has the following objectives : 1.
 Structure existing knowledge in ethics, law, empirical and technological research related to cybersecurity with a particular focus on three reference domains of application (health, business, police/national security) and by involving insights gained in previous EU projects.
 2. Design a network for exchanging knowledge and generating insights across domains using several procedures, among others by workshops and a summarizing conference.
 3. Disseminate the insights gained through various means.
 Those include briefing packages for policy stakeholders, a reference curriculum for value-driven cybersecurity with a particular focus on industry-training, and a Massive Open Online Course (MOOC) (Call: H2020-DS-2015-1 Digital Security: Cybersecurity, Privacy and Trust; Topic: Value-sensitive technological innovation in Cybersecurity - DS-07-2015; € 114,000)

 Duration: 2016 - 2018